DELAYED DELIVERY OF POSTAL VOTES: STATEMENT FROM THE ELECTORAL MANAGEMENT BOARD FOR SCOTLAND (EMB)

 Postal votes should be posted back as soon as possible through Royal Mail which has given assurances that any votes in their systems right up until the evening of 4 July will be given to Returning Officers so they can enter the Count.
 Postal Votes can also be returned:

-• to the Council Office stated in the postal vote pack.
+- to the Council Office stated in the postal vote pack.

-Anyone handing a postal vote in will need to fill in a short return form, but will not need to show ID.
+Anyone handing in a postal vote will need to fill in a short return form, but will not need to show ID.

 Polling Day and the Count